 Moraine Lake is quite a bit deeper into the Banff National Park.
 It’s about a 2-hour & 20-minute drive from the Calgary airport.
 Find a hotel close to your destination so you can spend your time taking photos rather than driving somewhere to take your photos.

 This is a tip I learned from Scott Kelby.
 He sometimes uses local photography guides – a fixer – to help him get some great photos of a destination.
 Serge Ramelli showed him Paris.
 Mimo Meidany showed him how to get the most out of Venice and Rome.

-Finding a local guide with knowledge of the destination and photography can be a really great benefit to capture photos you didn’t even know where possible.
+Finding a local guide with knowledge of the destination and photography can be a great benefit to capturing photos you didn’t even know were possible.
 Sometimes they can take you places that the tourists never see.
 Other times they can get you access to a location that would never admit you.

 If a fixer isn’t in your budget, try going with a photography workshop.
 I’ve done this a few times and it’s always been a great benefit.
 Not only do you learn something, but you still get access to people and places that would otherwise be unknown to you.

 My favorite outfit for these workshops is Santa Fe Photography Workshops.
 They were particularly helpful and knowledgeable on my trip to Cuba.